merely-useful/py-rse/index.md

 2.  \gref{Feature requests}{feature_request}\index{feature request}
     describing what could be done next,
-    such as "add this function to this package" or "add a menu to the website".
+    such as "add this function to this package" or "add a menu to the website."

 3. Questions about how to use the software, how parts of the project work,